 The relation between Cartan structures and dynamical Hamiltonian systems is well known.
-That the geodesic equations of a Cartan metric correspond to the Hamilton equations of an associated Hamiltonian function and viceversa was already noted before (see for instance [61]).
-We have shown in [25] that Hamiltonian functions linear on the momentum variables and constrained to have maximal speed and acceleration corresponds to a DCRS, as averaged of Cartan-Randers spaces.
-In this paper we have investigated this relation and an application to deterministic models for fundamental degrees of freedom at the fundamental scale.
-In this context, we should emphasize that the use of Cartan-Randers metrics in the contest of DCRS is significatively different than the application of Randers metrics as geometrization of the dynamics of point charged particles in external electromagnetic fields (for this last application, see for instance [27, 49, 50]).
-Indeed, our motivation to use DCRS has a strong resemblance with the motivation in the original work of G. Randers on irreversible geometric spacetimes [56].
-In DCRS there is a fundamental, non-reversible dynamics (the $U_t$ evolution) in an open cone of the cotangent bundle $T^TM$ .
-This irreversible dynamics is the responsible for the emergence of quantum states and the equilibrium states (also denoted as measurable states).
-Since it is an effective description of a large ensemble of degrees of freedom, the equilibrium state itself evolves along an external time $\tau \in R$ which is non-compact and different from the parameter t guiding the irreversible evolution dynamics $U_t$ .
-The quantum evolution $U\tau$ is by construction reversible, in contrast with the $U_t$ evolution that is non-reversible and produces information loss.
-This information loss has its origin in a general property that appear in geometric asymptotic analysis and in the geometry of measure metric spaces known as concentration of measure [33, 34, 42, 43, 47, 48, 62].
-In contrast with other deterministic approaches to quantum mechanics [9, 10, 18, 35], in our proposal there is not a direct need for the gravitational interaction to be the agent producing the fundamental information loss.
-Indeed, we have seen that two properties that characterize the gravitational interaction (invariance under diffeomorphism of the $U{\tau}$ dynamics in the equilibrium state and the WEP) emerge from DCRS in the mechanism of bounding the eigenvalues of the Hamiltonian for matter.
+That the geodesic equations of a Cartan metric correspond to the Hamilton equations of an associated Hamiltonian function and viceversa was already noted before (see for instance [63]) and is on the basis of our correspondence between deterministic systems of 't Hooft's type and the Cartan-Randers di-atomic systems.
+In particular, we saw in [25] that dynamical systems with Hamiltonian functions linear on the momentum variables and constrained to have maximal speed and acceleration corresponds to a DCRS.
+In this paper we have further explored such correspondence and applied to deterministic models for microscopic fundamental degrees of freedom at the fundamental scale.

+The use of Cartan-Randers metrics in the contest of DCRS is significatively different than the application of Randers metrics as geometrization of the dynamics of point charged particles in external electromagnetic fields (for this last application, see for instance [27, 50, 51]).
+Indeed, our motivation to use DCRS has a strong resemblance with the original motivation in the work of G. Randers on irreversible geometric space-times [58].
+In DCRS there is a fundamental, non-reversible dynamics in an open cone of the cotangent bundle $T^TM$ (the $U_t$ evolution).
+This irreversible dynamics is the responsible for the emergence of quantum states and the equilibrium states (that correspond to measurable states).
+This information loss has its root in a general property of asymptotic geometric analysis and in the geometry of measure metric spaces known as concentration of measure [33, 34, 42, 43, 47, 48, 64].
+In contrast with other deterministic approaches to quantum mechanics [9, 10, 18, 35], in our proposal there is not a direct use of the gravitational interaction to be the agent producing the fundamental information loss.
+Indeed, we have seen that two properties characterizing the gravitational interaction (invariance under diffeomorphism of the $U{\tau}$ dynamics in the equilibrium state and the WEP) emerge from DCRS in the mechanism of bounding the eigenvalues of the Hamiltonian for matter.
+The quantum evolution $U{\tau}$ is by construction reversible.
+It determines the change of the quantum state $\psi$ , defined by the ergodicity property of the $U_t$ evolution, under the variations produced by the exterior in the Cartan-Randers system S.

-A main difference between DCRS and others deterministic approaches to emergent quantum mechanics relies on the notion of time.
-In DCRS, time is a two-dimensional parameter $(t,\tau) \in [0,1] \times R$ .
+Therefore, a main difference between DCRS and others deterministic approaches to emergent quantum mechanics relies on the notion of time.
+In DCRS, time is a two-dimensional parameter $(t, \tau) \in [0, 1] \times R$ .
 The parameter $\tau$ is the external time used to describe the evolution of a quantum state $|\psi\rangle$ when interacting with the environment.
-This parameter time corresponds with the usual notion of macroscopic time used in quantum mechanics and quantum field theory.
-The internal time parameter t in DCRS describes the $U_t$ internal evolution of the Hamiltonian $H_t(u, p)$ and appears in the formalism as the parameter of the homotopy (2.4) of Cartan-Randers dynamical systems.
-This notion of time must be contrasted with the usual notion in other emergent deterministic approaches to quantum mechanics [2, 9, 10, 18, 35, 52].
-In such approaches the notion of time is the usual one and coincides with the time parameter in quantum mechanics and field theory (except for the fact that in some of these approaches the time parameter $\tau$ can be discrete).
+This time parameter corresponds with the usual notion of macroscopic time as it appears in quantum mechanics and quantum field theory.
+The internal time parameter t in DCRS describes the $U_t$ internal evolution of the Hamiltonian $H_t(u, p)$ and appears in the DCRS formalism as the parameter of the homotopy (2.4) of Cartan-Randers dynamical systems.
+This notion of two dimensional time sharply contrast with the usual notion of time in other emergent deterministic approaches to quantum mechanics [2, 9, 10, 18, 35, 53].
+In such approaches to emergent quantum mechanics the notion of time is the usual one and coincides with the time parameter in quantum mechanics and field theory (except for the fact that in some of these approaches the time parameter $\tau$ can be discrete).